 To reach the trailhead from Clifton, take Highway 191 north from Clifton for 61 miles to Strayhorse Campground.
 The trail starts on the west side of the highway at the north end of the capground.

-Overall, Highline Trail is the 6th most popular horseback riding trail of all 49 horseback riding in Arizona.
+Overall, Highline Trail is the 6th most popular horse trail of all 49 horseback rides in Arizona.